autoplot/documentation/javadoc/org/das2/qds/ReferenceCache.md

-# org.das2.qds.ReferenceCacheProvide a cache of datasets that are in memory, so that the same data is not loaded twice.
-This first implementation
+# org.das2.qds.ReferenceCache

- uses WeakReferences, so that this cache need not be emptied, but we will avoid the situation where the same data is loaded twice.
+Provide a cache of datasets that are in memory, so that the same data is not loaded twice.
+This first implementation uses WeakReferences, so that this cache need not be emptied, but we will avoid the situation where the same data is loaded twice.

 ***
 <a name="getDataSet"></a>
 # getDataSet